 What jobs and skills are in demand now?

-By mining Mercer’s Skills database, we found that the jobs in high demand in the US include experienced retail sales professionals, custodial/cleaning entry level, security guards, entry-level warehouse and shipping, store management, and customer service.
+By mining Mercer’s Skills database, we found that the jobs in high demand in the US include a variety of experienced sales professionals — retail, field and even airline passenger/service sales, experienced registered nurses, custodial/cleaning staff, secretary and administrative staff, light truck delivery drivers, warehouse shipping and receiving, and customer relationship representatives.

-Because of the high demand for employees to fill these jobs, they require an organization to consider their level of total rewards and what makes them competitive.
+Because of the high demand for employees to fill these jobs, organizations should consider their level of total rewards and what makes them competitive.
 Although it’s not all about the money, it’s still critical to be competitive, especially when roles are hard to fill.

 Organizations are concerned about more than just filling roles.
 As organizations move toward workforce and staffing models that are more agile, many are seeking particular skills to meet specific needs to drive their success.

 In the United States, the hottest skills that organizations are seeking seem to correspond mostly with some of the jobs in highest demand.
-They include:
+They include (not in order of demand):

-Hard skills, like budgeting or even operating a forklift, can be taught to someone hired without those skills or to current employees.
+Hard skills, like sanitation or even operating a forklift, can be taught to someone hired without those skills or to current employees.

-It is often more difficult to fill roles that require soft skills, such as attention to detail and problem solving, as these skills are often more challenging to teach.
+It is often more difficult to fill roles that require soft skills, such as troubleshooting and selling techniques, as these skills are often more challenging to teach.
 It is usually more effective to find someone who already has those skills and then provide resources for developing their skills further.

 It is often hard to assess whether someone has good soft skills based on a resume or a half-hour interview.
 It’s likely you have a better idea of who possesses those soft skills within your own team.
 This is just one of the reasons it’s time to approach filling hot jobs in a different way.